-- A gender representation ratio of 40% men, 40% women, 20% of any gender across the business. - Women to hold 33% of executive and senior management positions by 2024. - Indigenous employee numbers to be representative of the Australian community. - Differently-abled employees to be afforded access and to be representative of the community.
+- A gender representation ratio of 40% men, 40% women, 20% of any gender across the business. - Indigenous employee numbers to be representative of the Australian community. - Differently-abled employees to be afforded access and to be representative of the community.